Stella Dallas (1937 film): Production

 Tim Holt, the son of Jack Holt, had his first proper role in a film with Stella Dallas.
 He played the same part that was performed by Douglas Fairbanks Jr., also the son of a film star, in the 1925 version of the film.

 Reception

 Critical response

 The movie premiered at the Radio City Music Hall, and in a contemporary review for The New York Times, critic Frank S. Nugent wrote that the character of Stella Dallas, first portrayed on the screen 12 years earlier, was outdated, but that the film's theme of motherly love endured: "[W]e cannot accept Stella Dallas in 1937.
 She is a caricature all the way. ...
 Stella, through the years, was changeless, but, where her daughter was concerned, she was eternal: the selfless mother."
 Nugent praised Stanwyck's performance, saying: "Miss Stanwyck's portrayal is as courageous as it is fine.
 Ignoring the flattery of make-up man and camera, she plays Stella as Mrs. Prouty drew her—coarse, cheap, common ...
 And yet magnificent as a mother."

+Photoplay offered the opinion that this was a rare example in which the effort of remaking a silent film was justified by the quality of the new production and described it as a "major screen achievement".
+Praise was given for the "restraint" in King Vidor’s direction which resulted in "near perfect cinema".
+Of the performances, the reviewer commented that Barbara Stanwyck "is superbly suited in her role", Anne Shirley "in view of her past minor performances, shows surprising ability", John Boles and Alan Hale "are exceptional", Barbara O’Neil "brings grace and dignity" and Tim Holt "is a lad to watch".